segmentio/segment-docs/src/connections/destinations/index.md

 title: Destinations Overview
 ---

-Destinations receive data from Segment.
+Destinations are the business tools or apps that Segment forwards your data to.
+Adding Destinations allow you to act on your data and learn more about your customers in real time.

+> info "Destinations Catalog"
-If you want to explore the destinations compatible with Segment, check out the [Destinations catalog](/docs/connections/destinations/catalog/).
+> If you want to explore the destinations compatible with Segment, check out the [Destinations catalog](/docs/connections/destinations/catalog/).
 Select an item from the catalog to learn more about it.
 The documentation for each destination explains how the Segment Tracking API methods are implemented for that destination.

 ## Sources vs Destinations

 Segment has [Sources](/docs/connections/sources/) and [Destinations](/docs/connections/destinations/).
 Sources send data _into_ Segment, while Destinations receive data _from_ Segment.

-### Types of sources

-Segment has five types of sources: Web (Analytics.js), Mobile, Server, Cloud App, and User-created [Source Functions](/docs/connections/sources/source-functions/).
-Web, Mobile, and Server sources send first-party data from your digital properties.
-Cloud-app sources send data about your users from your connected web apps, such as [Zendesk](/docs/connections/sources/catalog/cloud-apps/zendesk/), [Stripe](/docs/connections/sources/catalog/cloud-apps/stripe/), or [Braze](/docs/connections/sources/catalog/cloud-apps/braze/).

 ## Method compatibility